 The organization’s goals align with the ones promoted by the Bitcoin Foundation – basically, to protect and standardise Bitcoin, educating people about cryptocurrency -, as the new institution promises to work in order to get Bitcoin recognised at a governmental level through future events and other initiatives.

-The association’s president, Jason Williams, talked with Bitcoin Examiner about this new challenge and painted a current picture of Bitcoin’s influence in Australia.
+The association’s president, Jason Williams, talked with 99Bitcoins about this new challenge and painted a current picture of Bitcoin’s influence in Australia.

 Now that the Bitcoin Association of Australia is finally a reality, what will be your first projects?